ansibleguy/sw_zabbix/README.md

 * **Info:** Zabbix-Server apache2 config is stored at: /etc/zabbix/apache.conf (_default_)

+* **Info:** The default login for the Zabbix server is: Admin/zabbix

+* **Info:** If the server installation fails for some reason you might want to uninstall the 'zabbix-server-mysql' package before re-running this role!

 ## Setup
 For this role to work - you must install its dependencies first: